animesh-chakrabarty/OOPs/basics/README.md

 - If a class doesn't have a constructor, Java compiler creates a default constructor during run-time.
 The default constructor initializes the instance variables with the default values

 _IMP: If any constructor is defined in the class, the default constructor provided by the compiler will be inaccessible_

+## Package
+- Package acts like a hierarchical folder system for organizing classes, interfaces, and even other sub-packages.

+_IMP: the first line of any java file must be the package where the file is located_

+## import statement
+- import statement is used to import variable, method or classes from a different package

 ## this keyword